jmike/macos-dev-setup/fresh-install-yosemite.md

 #### C. Install Yosemite

-1. Plug the USB key and restart
+1. Plug the USB key to your machine
-2. Follow the installer instructions
+2. Go to `System Settings > Startup Disk`
+3. Select the USB disk, i.e. something along the lines of _Install OS X Yosemite 10.10.1_, and hit _Restart_